 Dean of Students - 940-565-2039

-Address Student Code of Conduct, enforces policies and procedures, and provides students with resources necessary to resolve personal disputes.
+Address the Code of Student Conduct, enforces policies and procedures, and provides students with resources necessary to resolve personal disputes.

 Legal advice and counsel.